-Cake Décor: curriculum was adjusted to include additional baking formula's and pastry techniques to expand on techniques that are not fully covered in the pastry technique classes.
-This allows more difficult techniques to be covered, reinforced in different applications and explored further in advanced courses.
+c.
+Cake Décor: curriculum was adjusted to include additional baking formula's and pastry techniques to expand on techniques that are not fully covered in the Basic and Adv.
+Pastry classes.
+This is the second year that the curriculum is in place and adjusted based on feedback from previous year.

-All lab classes have converted to a hybrid format, with the exception of Baking 2 which is a service class.
-Four hours in person class to focus on technique base learning.
-Two-hour online learning covers course material, learning modules, quizzes, videos and an overview of what's learned in class.
-Knowledge is reinforced as the students work.
+d.
+Baking 1, Basic Pastry, Candies & Chocolate, Adv.
+Pastry, Centerpiece Cakes, Artisan Breads: Classes are converted to a Hybrid format.
+Four hours in-person class to focus on technique-based learning.
+Two-hour online learning covers course material, learning modules, quizzes, and an overview of what is learned in class. e.
+Adv.
+Pastry and Basic Pastry: Covering a variety of restaurant style desserts and incorporating plating techniques.